 Andrew Hay is a veteran cybersecurity executive, strategist, industry analyst, data scientist, threat and vulnerability researcher, and international public speaker with close to 25 years of cybersecurity experience across multiple domains.

-As the Chief Technology Officer (CTO), and a consulting Chief Information Security Officer (CISO), for LEO Cyber Security, he was a member of the senior executive leadership team responsible for creating and driving the strategic vision of the company.
+As the Chief Technology Officer (CTO), and a consulting Chief Information Security Officer (CISO), for LEO Cyber Security, he was a member of the founding senior executive leadership team responsible for creating and driving the strategic vision of the company.
 He was also instrumental in raising the profile of the company within the cybersecurity industry and assisted with the raise of the company’s Series B fundraising round.

 Prior to LEO, Andrew served as the CISO at DataGravity, Inc. where he advocated for the company’s total information security needs and was responsible for the development and delivery of the company’s comprehensive information security strategy.